Know Before You Go

 The Outer Island Unit in Branford and Sheffield Island Unit in Norwalk are open daily from mid-May through late September (when docking facility is in place) from 8am to dusk.

-The Falkner Island Unit in Guilford is closed to visitation except during the annual open house in September or by issuance of a special use permit from the Refuge Manager.
+The Falkner Island Unit in Guilford is closed to visitation except during the annual open house in September.

 The Peach and Goose Islands Units in Norwalk are closed to visitation except by issuance of a special use permit from the Refuge Manager.